Hanbury Brown-Twiss Effect with Wave Packets

-The Hanbury Brown-Twiss (HBT) effect is essentially a quantum interference of one particle with another, as opposed to interference of a particle with itself.
-Conventional treatment of identical particles, especially when they are entangled, is marred by attaching labels to the particles which appears contradictory.
+\initial{T}\textbf{he Hanbury Brown--Twiss (HBT) effect, at the quantum level, is essentially an interference of one particle with another, as opposed to interference of a particle with itself.
+Conventional treatments of identical particles encounter difficulties while dealing with entanglement.
 A recently introduced label-free approach to indistinguishable particles is described, and is used to analyze the HBT effect.
 Quantum wave-packets have been used to provide a better understanding of the quantum interpretation of the HBT effect.
-The effect is demonstrated for two independent particles governed by Bose-Einstein or Fermi-Dirac statistics.
+The effect is demonstrated for two independent particles governed by Bose--Einstein or Fermi--Dirac statistics.
 The HBT effect is also analyzed for pairs of entangled particles.
 Surprisingly, entanglement has almost no effect on the interference seen in the HBT effect.
-In the light of the results, an old quantum optics experiment is reanalyzed, and it is argued that the interference seen in that experiment is not a consequence of non-local correlations between the photons, as is commonly believed.
+In the light of the results, an old quantum optics experiment is reanalyzed, and it is argued that the interference seen in that experiment is not a consequence of non-local correlations between the photons, as is commonly believed.\\ Quanta 2017; 6: 61--69.}